spatie/laravel-permission/docs/basic-usage/enums.md

 }
 ```

-# Using Enum names and values

-## Creating Roles/Permissions
+## Creating Roles/Permissions using Enums

 When creating roles/permissions, you cannot pass a Enum name directly, because Eloquent expects a string for the name.